emmabeynon/twitter_local_guide/README.md

 * Format tweet text to include special character e.g. &amp; => '&'
 * Format links in tweets to link properly
 * Format hashtags to link through to Twitter hashtag search
+* Format mentions in tweets to link through to user's twitter page